 I will pick you up preferentially at the airport in Albuquerque, NM or any international airport in the Four Corners area (Phoenix, Las Vegas, Denver).
 We will begin the trip right away or the next morning, depending on your arrival time.
 Whether you are a beginner with a new digital camera, or a seasoned pro, the scenery will take your breath away and the photographs will last a lifetime!
 Lodging and meals are not included in the tour prices, but I will be glad to recommend great places to stay whether it be luxurious, resourceful or even primitive.
 I will be your host, so that you can learn as much as you would like in awesome landscapes.

 You need to be physically fit enough to participate in outdoor photography exercises in field locations.
 I will do everything possible to take you to your areas of interest.
 Most of the excursions are day trips based out of motels in proximity to the places of interest.
-All trips can be expanded from very short hikes and drive-up overlooks to daypack hikes taking several hours or more.
+All trips can be expanded from very short hikes and drive-up overlooks to day pack hikes taking several hours or even backpacking tours taking several days into the untouched wilderness.

-- Transport & hosting (US$ 180-220/day depending on the itinerary) – includes my fully off-road equipped Jeep + off-road trailer but NOT the gas
+- Transport & hosting (US$ 300 – 450/day depending on the itinerary and the number of participants) – includes my fully off-road equipped Jeep + off-road Chaser trailer

 - 2 way radios